top of page

-We Offer training towards earning the National private pilots license, on fixed wing microlights NPPL(M), with a CAA Qualified Flight Instructor.
+I Offer training towards earning the National private pilots license, on fixed wing microlights NPPL(M), also the "Strip skills course"as a CAA Qualified Flight Instructor.

-There are also 5 theory exams to sit Air Law, meteorology, Human performance, principles of flight and aircraft technical.
-We can supply the correct books for you to study for the exams.
+There are also 5 theory exams to sit Air Law, meteorology, Human performance, principles of flight and navigation.
+We can supply the correct books to study for the exams.

 A minimum of 25 hours hours flying, training you to safely handle the aircraft and navigate your way around the countryside.